 Art and Photography

-Just about anywhere you look in Yosemite National Park is sure to inspire your natural creativity.
-Yosemite National Park has a storied history with art and photography from Ansel Adams black and white images to Native American art.
+Just about anywhere you look in Yosemite National Park is sure to spark your natural creativity.
+Yosemite National Park has a storied history of the arts from Native American art to Ansel Adams's well-known black and white photography and much more.

 The Ansel Adams Gallery shows the work of Ansel Adams as well contemporary photographers and artists.
 The gallery also offers classes throughout the year.

-If you just want to see some of the lesser-known local and Native American artists, visit the Yosemite Museum in Yosemite Valley.
+If you want to see some of the Native American artistry, visit the Yosemite Museum in Yosemite Valley.

-To join a guided photography walk, check with the visitor’s center for a schedule.
+To join a guided photography walk, check with the visitor center for a schedule.
 You can also channel your inner artist in a class at the Yosemite Art Center.